Documentation Index

 Authorization Failed

 Problem: The Webflow OAuth window closes with an error or never returns to Genseo.
+Solution:- Make sure you selected at least one site in the OAuth dialog

 - Confirm that your Webflow user has access to the project you tried to connect